Duet3D/wiki-content/User_manual/Machine_configuration/robot_5_axis_CNC.md

 A CAD, CAM program, slicer or postprocessor will create G-Code which can be executed and is used to control the 5 axis CNC axes.
 There are two common addressing modes:
 * using XYZ and AB or AC or BC, XYZ being mm positions and AB... being degrees
+* UV can be used as is the case of Open5x and used as BC with the M669 P"mapDriveLetterDn" parameter
 * IJK is not used, because it conflicts with G2/G3 IJ

 With AC and BC, one should be aware of the gimbal lock at A = 0 degrees and B = 0 degrees position.
 At this position, the C axis is parallel to the Z axis, which means lost rank.
 For some movements, the C axis wants to rotate 180 degree with infinite speed, which is not possible.